 Doppler ultrasonography usually confirms the diagnosis.
 It shows that blood flow through the portal vein is reduced or absent.
 In some people, magnetic resonance imaging (MRI) or computed tomography (CT) is necessary (see Imaging Tests of the Liver and Gallbladder.

 Angiography is done if a procedure to create an alternate route for blood flow is planned.
-For angiography, x-rays of the veins are taken after a radiopaque dye (which is visible on x-rays) is injected into the portal vein.
+For angiography, x-rays of the veins are taken after a radiopaque contrast agent (which is visible on x-rays) is injected into the portal vein.

 If a blood clot suddenly blocks the vein, a drug that dissolves clots (such as tissue plasminogen activator) is sometimes used.
 The effectiveness of this treatment (called thrombolysis) is unclear.